| || |

-The League's Code of Conduct and Behaviour makes it clear
+The League's Code of Conduct and Behaviour makes it clear that the

-The League expects this responsibility to be properly discharged.
-If it is not,
+expects this responsibility to be properly discharged.
+If it is not, the League

-the League will take action against the Club and Captain concerned.
+will take action against the Club and Captain concerned.

-do not they are also liable to be charged with the offence.
+are also liable to be charged with the offence.

-The Code also
+The Code also places a duty